 A piece of blotting paper containing the dye is touched to the surface of your eye.
+Sometimes the dye comes in a drop form which also contains anesthetic.
 You are asked to blink.
 Blinking spreads the dye and coats the tear film covering the surface of the cornea.
 The tear film contains water, oil, and mucus to protect and lubricate the eye.

 The health care provider then shines a blue light at your eye.
 Any problems on the surface of the cornea will be stained by the dye and appear green under the blue light.

 The provider can determine the location and likely cause of the cornea problem depending on the size, location, and shape of the staining.

 You will need to remove your eyeglasses or contact lenses before the test.